saturnlighting/literature-review/README.md

 Peña-García, Hurtado, and Aguilar-Luzón (2015) found that “well illuminated streets (that is, where lighting is uniform) with higher illuminance levels, tend to make people feel safer and better”.

-**Quantitative research/Objective data**

--   Regression models (active travel could be there because of lighting or lighting there because of active travel)

-Using Strava Heatmap data and spatial regression models, Linchuan Yang et al. (2022) found street lighting positively associated with running, but not with cycling.
-Using satellite and street view imagery and linear regressions, Zacharias and Meng (2021) found street lighting highly significantly associated with higher uptake and deposit of dock-less shared bicycle trips.

--   Odd ratios

-    -   Daylight saving approach

-    For example, using odd ratios to compare traffic flows in case and control hours, Steve Fotios and Robbins (2022) found that darkness had a significant negative effect on the number of pedestrians and cyclists, but not on the number of motorized vehicles.

-    Using odd ratios, Uttley, Fotios, and Lovelace (2020) found that the drop in cycling levels after dark was substantially greater in unlit locations, compared with lit locations.
-Uttley, Fotios, and Lovelace (2020) also found a non-linear relationship between relative brightness and the reduction in cyclists after-dark, suggesting that a minimal amount of lighting could be enough to promote cycling after dark.

-    This supported previous work which “indicated the numbers of pedestrians and cyclists during the case period were significantly higher during daylight conditions than after-dark, resulting in a 62% increase in pedestrians and a 38% increase in cyclists” (Uttley and Fotios 2017b).

-    -   The whole year approach

-    S. Fotios, Uttley, and Fox (2019) found that “ambient light has a significant impact: For a given time of day, more people walk or cycle when it is daylight than after dark and more people cycle on cycle trails and walk on foot paths after dark when they are lit than when they are unlit”.

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>